Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution: Introduction

 Observationally, the relatively low luminosity and fast-evolving nature of kilonovae not associated with sGRB afterglows makes it difficult to detect them.
 Without $\gamma$-ray triggers to launch target-of-opportunity observations, these transients have to be detected serendipitously.
+The properties of the electromagnetic (EM) counterparts of GW, kilonovae and afterglows can be predicted from theory, and the observed event rates would mainly depend on the observational depth and the sky area.
+Also the number of re-visits per field in a given time frame as well as the survey filters all play a role in efficiently identifying them \citep[e.g.,][]{scolnic2018,saguescarracedo2021,almualla2021,frostig2021,zhu2021kilonova,andreoni2021b}.
 Some kilonova candidates might have been recorded in the past optical survey projects.
-Thanks to the recently improved technology of wide-field surveys, identifying rapidly fading transients become more and more efficient.
-The properties of the electromagnetic (EM) counterparts of GW, kilonovae and afterglows can be predicted from theory, and the observed event rates would mainly depend on the observational depth and the sky area.
-Also the number of re-visits per field in a given time frame as well as the survey filters all play a role in efficiently identifying them.
+Thanks to the recently improved technology of wide-field surveys {\citep[e.g., Pan-STARRS and the Zwicky Transient Facility abbreviated as ZTF;][]{morgan2012,graham2019}}, identifying rapidly fading transients become more and more efficient. {Some fast-evolving transients, which had light curves lasting days to weeks and brightness in the range of theoretically predicted kilonova brightness, have been discovered \citep[e.g.,][]{drout2014,prentice2018,rest2018,mcbrien2021}.
+However, none of these events have been firmly identified as kilonovae. \cite{andreoni2021} reported a few independent, optically-discovered GRB afterglows without any detection of kilonova candidates.}